srobo/competition-simulator/README.md

 In order to run competition matches you'll need to:

-1. Create a file `robot_mode.txt` in the root of the repo which contains just the text `comp`:
+1. Install the third party libraries the teams are depending on, into the same Python environment as will be running their code:

     ``` bash
+    pip install libraries.txt
+    ```

+2. Create a file `robot_mode.txt` in the root of the repo which contains just the text `comp`:

+    ``` bash
     echo comp > robot_mode.txt
     ```

-2. Put the competitors' code into the right places for each of the corner zones.
+3. Put the competitors' code into the right places for each of the corner zones.
    These are folder `zone-X` for each zone number `X` which are siblings to the directory in which this git repo is checked out: